-Sincerely, ck R. Smith, Ph.D.
+Sincerely,

-Superintendent of Schools
+Monifa B. McKnight, Ed.D.
+Interim Superintendent of Schools

 This booklet provides an overview of the Montgomery County Public Schools (MCPS) middle school program.
 It includes a description of courses students will take in Grades 6, 7, and 8, as well as electives, after-school, and special programs that may be available to students.